 Unlike Cloudflare, Sucuri does not have a free plan.
 The pricing starts at $199.99/yr, which is slightly less expensive than Cloudflare’s Pro plan.

-With 12 CDN edge servers around the globe, including each one in Australia and Brazil, Sucuri helps to speed up your website while protecting it from attacks.
+With 12 CDN edge servers around the globe, including one each in Australia and Brazil, Sucuri helps to speed up your website while protecting it from attacks.

 Apart from DDoS threats, Sucuri also helps to protect against hacking and malware injection.
-Their team also offers malware removal service in case your site gets affected.
+Their team also offers a malware removal service in case your site gets affected.

 Moreover, the Sucuri plugin enables deep integration with WordPress.
 Using this plugin, you can always monitor your site.
 It has the option to check WordPress file integrity so that you can easily detect any hack attempts.

 Overall, Sucuri is a reliable solution.
 If you can justify the price, it’s a great option.